cognitedata/edge-extractor/README.md

 # Edge extractor

-Edge extractor is remote data extraction agent.
-The service should be installed in on premise (normally DMZ network) and connect to an equipment over local network or via serial protocols.
+The edge extractor is a remote data extraction agent.
+The service should be installed on-premise (typically DMZ network) and talk to devices over the local network or via serial protocols.

-The service is disctributed as self contained platform specific binary.
+The service is distributed as a self-contained platform-specific binary.

 ### Architecture

-Each extraction pipeline is build around concept of integration process with `input connectors` for data extraction from source system and `output connects` for data ingestion into sync.
+Each extraction pipeline is built around the concept of the integration process, with `input connectors` for data extraction from an input device and `output connects` for data ingestion into the output system.

 High level overview :